 Usually, they only have 1 or 2 available (if any) and it is first-come-first-serve.

-They screw into the floor in certain seating areas and provide a safe way for your little one to nap during the flight!
+They typically screw into the floor in certain seating areas and provide a safe way for your little one to nap during the flight!

 Most airlines will check your car seat at no extra charge.